linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

     ![Open Cyberduck and click on 'Open Connection' to open the connection menu.](object-storage-cyberduck-open-connection.png)

-1. For the Server address, enter either `us-east-1.linodeobjects.com` if your bucket is in the Newark data center or `eu-central-1.linodeobjects.com` if your bucket is in the Frankfurt data center.
+1. For the Server address, enter either `us-east-1.linodeobjects.com` if your bucket is in the Newark data center, `eu-central-1.linodeobjects.com` if your bucket is in the Frankfurt data center, or `ap-south-1.linodeobjects.com` if your bucket is in the Singapore data center.

 1. Enter your access key in the **Access Key ID** field, and your secret key in the **Secret Access Key** field.